Marketing Tips For Home Service Businesses

 So on your web page and in your social media, celebrate birthdays and anniversaries!
 Make a short video or a post celebrating that person on Facebook!
 Get your team in the forefront because if people love your team, they’ll keep using you and they’ll refer to you.

 You must start obtaining reviews—Google + reviews, Facebook reviews, Yelp! reviews, etc. I’ve said this before too, but it’s still true: People don’t care about what you say you’re going to do.
 People care about what you’ve actually done.
 Show yourself off by putting together a resume of past customers who especially loved your service.

-You don’t need to necessarily ask your whole client base for referrals, but definitely ask the ones who you know you went above and beyond for!
+You don’t need to necessarily ask your whole client base for referrals.
+Definitely, ask the ones who you know would rave about your services!

 4. Be responsive and transparent:

 In today’s marketplace, not having an online marketing strategy, or not having any kind of online presence, poses question marks for potential customers.
 They wonder, why don’t they have a Facebook page?
 Why don’t they have a website?
 What are they trying to hide?
 Just by having these pieces in place lets people know that you’re transparent and accessible.
 Also, if they see that you reply back to comments, if they see your little badge on Facebook that lets people know you reply back to messages quickly, they know that you’re going to be responsive to them.
 No one wants to do business with a company that doesn’t get back to them or takes a long time to do so.
 This also goes into the trust equity bank, if you will.
 When you’re transparent and responsive, people will trust your business.

 5. Be seasonal with your tips: